Is there an “age of accountability” in the Bible?

 More importantly, if it were possible for God to overlook the sin of even one child and permit that child to enter into heaven apart from saving faith in Christ, then why should any person have need to confess Christ?
 In fact, if entrance into Heaven were possible apart from faith in the sacrificial atonement of Christ, then God need not put His Son to death in the first place.
 Instead, He could have forgiven everyone's sins apart from faith in the same way He is supposedly overlooks a young child's sin.

-The Baptist pastor you mentioned proposed that Romans 7:9 taught an exception to this principle, but it does not teach an exception and we can see this clearly when we read the verse in its full context.
+The pastor you mentioned proposed that Romans 7:9 taught an exception to this principle, but it does not teach an exception, and we can see this clearly when we read the verse in its full context.

 Secondly, Paul says if we hope to escape the Law's condemnation, we must die to the Law, because the Law's jurisdiction only ends when we die.
 In verse 3 Paul uses an analogy to illustrate his point.
 Like a married woman who can only remarry after her husband dies, we must die to free ourselves from the Law so we can then be free to be married to Christ.
 Our spiritual death is accomplished on our behalf by Christ, since by His death we were considered to die to the Law and be freed from its jurisdiction.

 Then Paul asks in v.7 if the Law itself is the source of our condemnation?
 Paul says no. The cause of our condemnation was our own sin.
 The Law was merely the instrument God used to reveal our sin to us.
 For example, until we learned from God's Law that coveting was a sin, we couldn't understand that we were sinning when we coveted.
 Therefore, the Law condemns us only in the sense that it reveals our sinfulness to us.
+Notice, coveting was always a sin; we just didn't appreciate the fact we were sinning until God's law taught us.
 The Law cannot be said to be the cause of our sin and condemnation.
 We were always sinful and always condemned, but we just didn't know it.

-Before we discuss verse 9 specifically, let's revist the context of this passage.
-Has Paul been talking about children in this passage?
+Before we discuss verse 9 specifically, let's ask has Paul been talking about children in this passage?
 Has he described any exceptions to the principle that all men are condemned for their sin?
 Has he suggested that dying before a certain age will save us from the punishment of sin?
 Has he alluded in any way to an age of accountability?

 Clearly, the answer to all these questions is no. Therefore, as we approach verse 9 we must guard against "reading in" any context other than the one Paul himself is teaching.
 Paul has been consistently arguing that sin and condemnation are universal, and the Law was God's instrument to reveal our sin.
 He has never varied or departed from this line of argument.